ioannis-0/Guitar-Amplifier/README.md

 For a detail timeline and understanding of the project you can vist here: https://github.com/ioannis-0/Guitar-Amplifier/projects?query=is%3Aopen

-Here is an image of the PCB on KiCad
+Here is an image of the PCB on KiCad:

-Here is an image of us testing the PCB
+Here is an image of us testing the PCB: